thycotic/privman-docs/how-to/infrastructure/ha_clustering.md

 1. Right-click on the certificate and select **All Tasks | Manage Private Keys**.
 1. Grant **Read** access to the identity account for your application pools.

-If the "Manage Private Keys" option is not available, you can set this permission in PowerShell. <!-- [This article ](https://thycotic.force.com/support/s/article/PM-Adv-Setting-Read-Access-to-the-Private-Key-of-your-Certificate-in-Powershell) has the script. -->
+If the "Manage Private Keys" option is not available, you can set this permission in PowerShell.

 ### Verify Login on Secondary Node